RoDyGS: Robust Dynamic Gaussian Splatting for Casual Videos: Related work

 Novel View Synthesis (NVS) is a task of generating novel viewpoints from a set of observations.
 Pioneering work in NVS leverages point clouds~\cite{kopanas2021point, zhang2022differentiable, xu2022point}, meshes~\cite{riegler2020free, riegler2021stable}, and planes \cite{hoiem2005automatic} for geometrically convincing view synthesis.
 Recently, NeRF~\cite{mildenhall2021nerf} has achieved ground-breaking rendering quality by representing volumetric scene functions via MLPs.
-To accelerate the training and inference of NeRF, subsequent research focuses on baking trained NeRFs~\cite{hedman2021baking} or directly optimizing explicit representations~\cite{fridovich2022plenoxels, sun2022improved, muller2022instant}.
+To accelerate the training and inference speed, subsequent research focuses on baking trained NeRFs~\cite{hedman2021baking} or directly optimizing explicit representations~\cite{fridovich2022plenoxels, sun2022improved, muller2022instant}.

-More recently, 3D Gaussian Splatting (3DGS)~\cite{kerbl20233dgs} has introduced a novel rendering algorithm that rasterizes anisotropic 3D Gaussians into image planes.
-Its efficient tile-based alpha-blending CUDA implementation offers real-time rendering without quality degradation, achieving state-of-the-art results on NVS benchmarks.
-Subsequent work based on 3DGS has proposed methods to improve fidelity~\cite{kheradmand20243d, ye2024absgs}, enable training with sparse views~\cite{xiong2023sparsegs, zhang2024cor}, and facilitate editing~\cite{chen2024gaussianeditor, dou2024cosseggaussians}.
-Despite their advancements, these approaches assume all objects remain stationary when scene captures and that camera poses are fully available, restricting their practical application.
+More recently, 3D Gaussian Splatting (3DGS)~\cite{kerbl20233dgs} has generated novel views by rasterizing anisotropic 3D Gaussians onto image planes.
+By employing a tile-based alpha-blending CUDA technique, 3DGS achieves real-time rendering with cutting-edge quality on NVS benchmarks.
+Building upon 3DGS, several methods have been introduced to enhance fidelity~\cite{kheradmand20243d, ye2024absgs}, enable training with sparse views~\cite{xiong2023sparsegs, zhang2024cor}, and support editing~\cite{chen2024gaussianeditor, dou2024cosseggaussians}.
+However, these methods rely on pre-calibrated camera poses, limiting their applicability to in-the-wild captures.

+To address pose-free scenarios and enhance scalability, iNeRF~\cite{yen2021inerf} estimates camera poses from a pre-trained NeRF by minimizing the discrepancy between the query and rendered views.
+In subsequent research, \cite{wang2021nerfmm, jeong2021self, lin2021barf, chng2022garf, bian2023nope} optimize both camera poses and NeRF parameters using photometric loss and geometric regularization.
+Additionally, CF-3DGS~\cite{fu2024cf3dgs} introduces a progressively growing 3DGS for camera pose estimation, while InstantSplat~\cite{fan2024instantsplat} leverages DUSt3R~\cite{wang2024dust3r} to initialize camera poses and point clouds in 3DGS.
+Yet, these approaches are based on static scenes, which struggle to reconstruct scenes containing typical moving objects found in casual videos.